RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 Now, we come to the last essential setup question.
 Here, we want to ask the user for their timezone, specifically in the format specified under "TZ database name" in this [list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List).
 Therefore, when providing options to the user to select from, make sure that your options match the spelling/case of these timezones exactly (with no spaces before, in between, or after the timezone name).

-Since this is our last setup question, we will also assign the participant to their condition and schedule the questions for that particular condition.
-If you have more setup questions that are independent of condition and that you would like to ask before assigning a participant to a condition, then perform these two actions after the last setup question has been answered.
+Since the timezone is the last information we need from the participant for setup, we will also assign the participant to their condition after receiving this information.
+If you have more setup questions that are independent of condition and that you would like to ask before assigning a participant to a condition, then perform this action, `assignToCondition`, only after the last setup question has been answered.

 For the following question, we will use some fairly common timezones as options, but this list can and should be expanded.

 ```
 In third question of questionCategories > setupQuestions of json/config.json